The PetscSF Scalable Communication Layer: Use Cases

 \subsection{Parallel Matrix Operations}

-{\bf Sparse matrix-vector products (SpMV)} The standard parallel sparse matrix implementation in PETSc distributes a matrix by rows.
+The standard parallel sparse matrix implementation in PETSc distributes a matrix by rows.
 On each MPI rank, a block of consecutive rows makes up a local matrix.
 The parallel vectors that can be multiplied by the matrix are distributed by rows in a conforming manner.
-On each rank, PETSc \textit{splits} the local matrix into two blocks: a \textit{diagonal} block \texttt{A}, whose columns match with the vector's rows on the current rank, and an \textit{off-diagonal} block \texttt{B} for the remaining columns.
-See Fig. \ref{fig:mpiaij}.
-A and B are separately encoded in the compressed sparse row (CSR) format with \textit{reduced local} column indices.
-Then, the SpMV in PETSc is decomposed into $y = Ax + Bx$. $Ax$ depends solely on local vector data, while $Bx$ requires access to remote entries of \texttt{x} that correspond to the nonzero columns of \texttt{B}.
+On each rank, PETSc \textit{splits} the local matrix into two blocks: a \textit{diagonal} block $A$, whose columns match with the vector's rows on the current rank, and an \textit{off-diagonal} block $B$ for the remaining columns.
+See Fig. \ref{fig:mpiaij}. $A$ and $B$ are separately encoded in the compressed sparse row (CSR) format with \textit{reduced local} column indices.
+Then, the SpMV in PETSc is decomposed into $y = Ax + Bx$. $Ax$ depends solely on local vector data, while $Bx$ requires access to remote entries of $x$ that correspond to the nonzero columns of $B$.
 PETSc uses a sequential vector \textit{lvec} to hold these needed ghost points entries.
-The length of \textit{lvec} is equal to the number of nonzero columns of \texttt{B}, and its entries are ordered in their corresponding column order.
+The length of \textit{lvec} is equal to the number of nonzero columns of $B$, and its entries are ordered in their corresponding column order.
 See Fig. \ref{fig:mpiaij}.

 We build an PetscSF for the communication needed in $Bx$ as described below.
 On each rank, there are $n$ roots, where $n$ is the local size of \textit{x}, and $m$ leaves, where $m$ is the size of vector \textit{lvec}.
 The leaves have contiguous indices running from 0 to $m-1$, each connected to a root representing a global column index.
 With the matrix layout info available on each rank, we calculate the owner rank and local index of a global column on its owner and determine the PetscSFNode argument of SFSetGraph() introduced in Section \ref{sec:sfcreate}.
-The spMV can be implemented in the listing below, which overlaps the local computation $y=Ax$ with the communication.
+The SpMV $y=Mx$ can be implemented in the listing below, which overlaps the local computation $y=Ax$ with the communication.